“Chinese Virus”: A Metaphorical Analysis of the COVID-19 Pandemic

 In addition, the media and its coverage of the pandemic shape the way the virus is presented to the American public.
 Distinguished academic in political ecology Laura Eichelberger wrote extensively on the media’s reports of the 2002 SARS virus in America and the stigmatization that ensued in New York’s Chinatown.
 She explains how “media coverage is therefore a good source of data for measuring the dominant stigmatizing discourses during an epidemic” such as SARS.
 Specifically, she emphasizes how “the media racialized the epidemic by identifying Asian bodies as the source of contagion, contributing to their stigmatization” in New York which led to “the depiction of their communities as diseased, dangerous, and inferior.”
 Technical Communication scholar Huiling Ding further supports Eichelberger’s argument toward the media, detailing how the Chinese American population during the 2002 SARS crisis “encountered so much racial targeting, shunning, and hate speech in their everyday life” and “degrees of racial profiling and targeting, public shunning, discrimination, stigmatization, and status losses.”
 In the analysis that follows, I show that these same negative effects have reappeared in American society as Americans become increasingly more aggressive toward the Chinese population, blaming them for COVID-19’s disastrous effects.

 First, President Trump tweeted using metaphorical language about COVID-19 on Twitter: “I always treated the Chinese Virus very seriously, and have done a very good job from the beginning, including my very early decision to close the ‘borders’ from China—against the wishes of almost all.
 Many lives were saved.”
 The underlying metaphorical concept and values at play here are blame shifting and xenophobia toward the Chinese population.
 Labeling COVID-19 as Chinese connects the virus to Chinese people, and for American viewers, this phrasing leads them to believe the Chinese are to blame for the current pandemic and tragedy.
-The rhetoric in this tweet could influence the way audiences think, act, behave, or relate to others in ways that shun or publicly scrutinize the way the Chinese government handled the novel virus, leading to immense xenophobic attitudes in American society.
+The rhetoric in this tweet could influence the way audiences think, act, behave, or relate to others; more specifically, it could cause audiences to shun or publicly scrutinize how the Chinese government handled the novel virus, leading to immense xenophobic attitudes in American society.
 The rhetoric also increases America’s pride in that Trump indicates his “very early decision” to close borders unlike other countries.
 His addition that “many lives were saved” through his closing of borders with China further implicates them as this enemy that America is fighting.As Eichelberger argues in her research on the effects of racializing the SARS virus, uniting the country through a common enemy “is part of the process and shapes further responses to a disease.”
 In this case, it is extended past simply COVID-19 but to the country of China as a whole.

 Second, in a recent press conference with President Trump and various health officials on his team, concerns over the racialization of COVID-19 were expressed to the President.
 President Trump continued to use metaphorical language about COVID-19 in the press conference: “It comes from China.
 It is not racist at all.
 It comes from China.
 That’s why.
 It comes from China.
 I want to be accurate… The Chinese Government said… it was caused by American soldiers.
 That can’t happen.”
 The underlying metaphorical concept and value at play here is primarily blame shifting.
 He repeatedly emphasizes how the virus came from China, and his claim defending the U.S. Army further emphasizes the “innocence” of Americans in the spread of the deadly disease.
 It continues to bolster American Pride by emphasizing how blaming Americans for this disease “can’t happen.”
 The rhetoric in this press conference could influence the way audiences think, act, behave or relate to others. in that they see themselves as pure and completely innocent from the situation but view Chinese people as at fault.
 The news reporter even indicated the “reports of dozens of incidents of bias against Chinese Americans in [the United States].”
 Although in some cases it is not deliberate, these sentiments cause Americans to form a social hierarchy of immigrants mentally, labeling Chinese immigrants as “bad” or, in this case, “diseased.”
 It is evident that the same Othering that came from SARS almost two decades ago is beginning to repeat itself through the fearful and hateful attitudes that are developing from these statements.